Facing

 Local + National Vision

-This project began in Spokane, WA, where artist and ESL teacher Diane Sherman works with refugees learning English.
-The initial show will highlight the refugee and immigrant communities in Spokane, giving them space to be seen, honored, and celebrated.
+This project began in Spokane, WA, where artist and educator Diane Sherman works with refugees and immigrants.
+The initial experiences highlight the refugee and immigrant communities, as well as the advocates of immigrants, giving them space to be seen, honored, and celebrated.

 But the vision doesn’t stop there.